- Majors & Minors

 Work together, learn together and play together.
 You'll have a built-in community of peers who have broad interests, like to think, learn and are motivated - just like you.
 You may even live together in the Honors Living & Learning Community, an option available to all Honors students.

 You won't find the typical courses offered in Honors.
-Conspiracy Theory in America, Fairy Tales & Folklore and Drugs and Addiction are a few of the classes that will challenge you through hands-on learning.
+Social Media, Free Speech and Ethics and Technologies, Surveillance and Privacy in the 21st Century are a few of the classes that will challenge you through hands-on learning.

 Preparing for the Future

 In the Honors Program, you'll get the opportunity to collaborate with professors from across campus to conduct exciting, cutting-edge research.
-This plus the final project in the program, a senior thesis, will prepare you for the academic work that's expected in graduate, law or medical school.
+Your Senior Honors Project will give you a competitive edge in any field, as well as prepare you for the academic work that's expected in graduate, law or medical school.
 Honors will also help you develop the skills you need to succeed after graduation through faculty mentoring, rigorous academics and career planning sessions.

 You may qualify for a tuition waiver worth up to $4,000 ($1,000 per year for a maximum of 4 years if you meet annual renewal criteria) based on your Honors Program application.
 A very limited number of tuition waivers is available for top Honors applicants.